energeticacoop/decidim-energetica/README.md

 Free Open-Source participatory democracy, citizen participation and open government for cities and organizations

-This is the open-source repository for decidim-app, based on [Decidim](https://github.com/decidim/decidim).
+This is the open-source repository for decidim-energetica, based on [Decidim](https://github.com/decidim/decidim).

 ## Setting up the application